-Objective: Permit 5,123 ADUs annually; Adopt amendments to the Zoning Code to alleviate challenges by 2024; Continue to produce new information to assist homeowners and ADU builders in understanding their options, and partner on programs to incentivize and accelerate the production of Affordable ADUs.
+Objective: 5,668 ADUs annually; Adopt amendments to the Zoning Code to alleviate challenges by 2024; Continue to produce new information to assist homeowners and ADU builders in understanding their options, and partner on programs to incentivize and accelerate the production of Affordable ADUs.
 Continue the work of the multi-agency ADU Quarterly Roundtable, convened by the Mayor's Office to identify and resolve barriers.
-Expand incentives for the production of affordable ADUs, including preparing a code amendment to expand the density bonus program in higher opportunity areas by 2024.
-Implement the LA ADU Accelerator program to incentivize use of ADUs to house lower-income seniors.

 Identify development standards and code requirements that pose unnecessary compliance difficulties to additional ADUs and propose ways, including code amendments and public information, to address these obstacles.
 Provide greater resources and support to applicants who are seeking City approval for ADUs.
-Continue to expand the ADU Accelerator program to incentivize use of ADUs to house lower-income seniors by scaling up outreach..
+Continue to expand the ADU Accelerator program to incentivize use of ADUs to house lower-income seniors.
 Expand incentives for affordable ADUs, including exploring a density bonus program and ADU innovation program funded by the Linkage Fee.
 Partner with community organizations and nonprofits to promote the production of ADUs and Affordable Housing.
 Expand the use of ADU's in multi-family properties.
-LADBS will implement the ADU Standard Plan Program (Program 64).
+LADBS will implement the ADU Standard Plan Program (Program 64 below).

-64. ACCESSORY DWELLING UNIT (ADU) STANDARD PLAN PROGRAM
+64. ACCESSORY DWELLING UNIT (ADU) STANDARD PLAN PROGRAM (NEW)